 - the 45th International Viola Congress was held in Rotterdam, in November 2018 and

-- the 46th International Viola Congress will be in Poznan in Poland, from September 24th – 28th 2019.
+- the 46th International Viola Congress was held in Poznan in Poland, from September 24th – 28th 2019.

 To find out more about the International Viola Society please look on the website: internationalviolasociety.org